Visit the Gold Fields Group website at www.goldfields.com

 Extracting gold from the mined rock is a complex process.
-From the time that the ore hoisted from the underground mine enters the processing plant, to takes up to five days before the process of smelting into gold bars can commence.
+From the time that the ore hoisted from underground and enters the processing plant, it takes up to five days before the process of smelting into gold bars can commence.

 South Deep’s gold plant has the capacity to process around 330,000 tonnes of ore per month and the capability to treat more underground ore than most other plants in the Far West Rand Region of South Africa.
-If stockpiled, the amount of rock processed per month would be the equivalent of a pile 125m in diameter and almost 50m high, and would fill about 80 Olympic-sized swimming pools.
+The amount of rock processed per month (at full capacity) would be the equivalent of a pile 125m in diameter and almost 50m high, and would fill approximately 80 Olympic-sized swimming pools.

 Classification of the milled ore is achieved using cyclones, which separate and sort fine particles in a liquid suspension for downstream processing, and return coarse material to the ball mill for further grinding.
-Gravity recoverable gold (or free gold) is processed using centrifugal concentrators, which significantly shortens the processing time for gold recovered in this way.
+Gravity recoverable gold (or free gold) is processed using centrifugal concentrators, which significantly shortens the processing time for gold recovered.
 About 15% of South Deep’s gold is recovered using the gravity concentrator circuit.